Brian Fargo: Interplay

 In 1983, Fargo founded Interplay Productions prior to landing his first contract in 1983 with Activision for Mindshadow, a graphical text adventure game for the Apple II and Commodore 64.
 After the release of Mindshadow, Fargo hired an old high school friend and started work to create a role-playing game Bard's Tale for the Apple II and C64 for a then-new publisher Electronic Arts.
 Fargo subsequently co-designed Interplay's early RPGs, including the critically acclaimed Wasteland, where a character named Faran Brygo is a play on his name.

 Interplay at the time was utilizing small development teams of one to three people to produce games for other companies to publish, which only allowed Interplay to break even at best.
 In 1988, Fargo decided to make the transition from a development house to a developer/publisher, adding the additional costs of production and marketing, with both the risk and possible reward of publishing successful games.
 The first title produced by Interplay in this era was the internally developed Battle Chess, followed by Quicksilver Software's Castles.
 The company was also experimenting at the time with new ideas and products such as Neuromancer, a video game version of the novel by William Gibson.

 By 1992, Interplay contracted with an old friend of Fargo's, Allen Adham, and his partner, Michael Morhaime, to create RPM Racing.
 This was Adham and Morhaime's first contract to produce a game as Silicon & Synapse and was one of the first of such finds for Fargo, who had an eye for recognizing talent in small development teams.
-Adham and Morhaime eventually changed the name of their company to Blizzard Entertainment, future developer of the Warcraft, StarCraft and Diablo franchises.
+Adham and Morhaime eventually changed the name of their company to Blizzard Entertainment, future developer of the Warcraft, StarCraft, Diablo and Overwatch franchises.

 Interplay continued to expand in the mid-1990s, adding licensed titles to its own intellectual properties such as Stonekeep, by acquiring rights to the original Star Trek and creating a series of its adaptations.
 Fargo also continued to find talented small developers designing innovative games.
 One was Parallax Software, whose demo game eventually became the hit game Descent.
 Parallax, later renamed Volition, was eventually bought by THQ.
 In 1994, Universal/MCA bought a 45% stake in Interplay, which later went public in 1998.